 Contributors are not required to be members of Phi Sigma Tau.
 Manuscripts are accepted from undergraduate and graduate students, but not from those holding a terminal or teaching degree in philosophy.
 All manuscripts should be accompanied by a brief autobiographical statement.
 Footnotes should be kept to a minimum.
 Submission details are listed below under Note to Contributors.

 Domestic: $5.00 per year, $3.00 per issue.
 Foreign: $5.50 per year, $3.50 per issue.
 All rates include postage via surface mail.
 The subscription year (volume) runs from October through April.
-Reprints and offprints are available from the Institute for Scientific Information in Philadelphia.
 Subscriptions and business correspondence should be sent to the Managing Editor.

 Note to Contributors

 Dialogue accepts articles by undergraduate or graduate students of philosophy, but not from those with terminal degrees (a terminal M.A. or a doctorate).
 Topics may be in any area of contemporary interest in philosophy or its history.
 Membership in Phi Sigma Tau is not a condition for publication.
 Authors are encouraged to use gender-inclusive language.
-For matters of style, please consult The Chicago Manual of Style, 15th edition.
+For matters of style, please consult latest version of The Chicago Manual of Style.

 Prospective authors should email a copy of their paper to the editor.
 Any word processing format is acceptable though RTF (rich text format) or WORD files are preferred.
 The texts for papers should be double-spaced throughout (including quotations and notes), and with notes gathered at the end.
 Special symbols and characters in non-Roman alphabets should be avoided.
 Greek terms should be transliterated, and Polish notation is preferred for logical expressions.
 Authors should also send a SUBMISSION SHEET containing: